falcant/Machine_Learning/README.md

-# Machine_Learning
+# Machine Learning
-Some Machine Learning Models in Python
+Some Machine Learning Models in Python.

+I have also added another folder in case you need to do some data preprocessing.